 A pet cat’s skull with the ashes from the remainder of his body

-If you are hoping to preserve your pet’s skull, hide or other parts, I am happy to handle the aftercare for the rest of your pet’s body.
-Group (“communal”) cremation service is included at no extra cost with most of my services.
-This type of cremation is done with multiple pets at the same time, and no ashes are returned.
-I can also arrange an individual (“private”) cremation for an additional charge, which is where your pet is cremated on his or her own, and you are able to get 100% of your pet’s ashes returned to you.
+If you are hoping to preserve your pet’s skull, hide or other parts, we arrange for water-based cremation of the remainder of your pet’s body.
+If you would not like to receive ashes, we can arrange a group cremation, which is done with multiple pets at the same time.
+The cremated remains are scattered locally on your behalf.
+If you would like to take home ashes, we can arrange an individual cremation, which is where your pet is cremated on their own, and all of your pet’s cremated remains are returned to you.
 One very important thing to remember is that the “ashes” are made of broken down bones, so if you have requested to have your pet’s entire skeleton cleaned, receiving ashes is not possible.

 Why water-based cremation, and what is it?